-New Zealand jury finds mom guilty of killing her 3 young daughters in a case that shocked the nation
+New Zealand jury finds mom guilty of murdering her 3 young daughters

 “We would like to encourage families and individuals around the world to be aware of the symptoms of post-partum depression as early as possible, both for yourselves as well as close family and friends around you,” parents Malcolm and Wendy Fawkes said in the statement, RNZ reported.

-Detective Inspector Scott Anderson said police wanted to express their deepest sympathies to family members who would never get to see Liané, Maya, and Karla grow up and live out their lives.
+Detective Inspector Scott Anderson said police wanted to express their deepest sympathies to family members who would never get to see Liané, Maya and Karla grow up and live out their lives.

 “Words cannot begin to express the tragic circumstances of this investigation,” Anderson said in a statement.